pierrediedhiou/cybersecurity-journey/glossary.md

 - **nslookup** — Name Server Lookup, a legacy command-line tool for querying DNS records.
 Still widely used but dig is preferred for pentesting
+- **NBT-NS** — NetBIOS Name Service, a Windows fallback name resolution protocol exploited by Responder to capture credentials on internal networks
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption